-As we mentioned in the Introduction, Cipriani and Guarino (2005) and Drehman et al. (2005) have run experiments similar to our Treatment I with a different pool of subjects.
+As we mentioned in the Introduction, Cipriani and Guarino (2005a) and Drehmann et al. (2005) have run experiments similar to our Treatment I with a different pool of subjects.
 It is useful to compare their results to ours.

-Cipriani and Guarino (2005) and Drehman et al. (2005) reach similar conclusions: subjects have a modest propensity to herd; at the same time, there are deviations from the equilibrium predictions in terms of abstention from trading and of contrarian behavior.
-Our first treatment is very similar to Cipriani and Guarino's (2005) "Flexible Price Treatment" (CG-FPT from now on), since the parameter values chosen to implement the experiment are the same.
+Cipriani and Guarino (2005a) and Drehmann et al. (2005) reach similar conclusions: subjects have a modest propensity to herd, whereas, at the same time, there are deviations from the equilibrium predictions in terms of abstention from trading and of contrarian behavior.
+Our first treatment is very similar to Cipriani and Guarino's (2005a) "Flexible Price Treatment" (CG-FPT from now on) because the parameter values chosen to implement the experiment are the same.
 This makes the comparison with that study particularly easy.
-The main difference between Treatment I and CG-FPT is that, whereas we used a strategy-like method, in CG-FPT each subject made only one decision per round, after observing the signal realization.33 Therefore, comparing the statistics we have reported in the previous section with those reported in CG-FPT would not be correct.34 In order to compare our experimental results with those of CG-FPT, we computed the same statistics as CG-FPT using our dataset (e.g., we computed the proportion of rational decisions
+The main difference between Treatment I and CG-FPT is that, whereas we used a strategy-like method, in CG-FPT each subject made only one decision per round, after observing the signal realization.
+Therefore, comparing the statistics we have reported in the previous section with those reported in CG-FPT would not be correct.
+In order to compare our experimental results with those of CG-FPT, we computed the same statistics as CG-FPT using our data set (e.g., we computed the proportion of rational decisions only considering those decisions that were actually executed, which is what we would have observed had we used the same procedures of that study).